EPCCed/intro_to_cp2k/day1/README.md

 You may also want to look at the difference in the `SUM OF ATOMIC FORCES` in each output to see how this changes with the `CUTOFF`.
-The difference in the forces on the atoms illustrates how important chosing the a good value for the `CUTOFF` is.
+The difference in the forces on the atoms illustrates how important choosing the a good value for the `CUTOFF` is.

 ### 2.2 Changing the XC functionals (optional)